-The cost of professional dues paid by an employer, which would be deductible as a business expense on an employee's tax return if paid by the employee, qualifies as a "working condition fringe benefit" and is excludable from (being reported as) income.
+The cost of professional dues paid by an employer, is deductible as a business expense on an employee's tax return if paid by the employee, qualifies as a "working condition fringe benefit" and is excludable from (being reported as) income.
 The cost of memberships, which are primarily of personal benefit, may be reportable.
-Consult with a tax counsel as necessary.
+Consult with a tax counselor as necessary.